dfinance/dnode/docs/vm.md

 ## Compilation

-Launch the compiler server and DN.
+Launch the DVM server (compiler & runtime) and DN.

 Then use commands to compile modules/scripts: